 If it’s been rolled out in your area and your current broadband connection isn’t as fast as you’d like, it’s worth doing a price comparison.

-You’ll need to weigh up if the extra speed is worth the extra cost for your circumstances, or if you can manage on a lower internet speed.
+You’ll need to weigh up if the extra speed is worth the extra cost for your circumstances, or if you can manage on a slower internet speed.

 It only takes a few minutes to find a cheaper deal and start saving